MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 template <class Type> class MultValue
 {
   private:
-    Type Factor; // The value to multiply by
+    Type Factor; // The value to multiply each element by
   public:
     // Constructor initializes the value to multiply by MultValue(const Type &value) : Factor(value)